Prices from £44.99

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

 The treatment is available as an off-white opaque gel which is applied directly to the affected area.
-Epiduo only needs to be applied to the skin once a day, unlike other acne treatments which may require several daily applications.
+Epiduo only needs to be applied to the skin once a day, unlike other acne treatments which may need to be used a few times every day.

-You can buy Epiduo in 45g, 90g and 135g tubes from Prescription Doctor's trusted online pharmacy.
-To begin your order, simply complete our short online consultation for our doctor to review.
-If your order is approved by our doctor before 3pm, they will issue a prescription for Epiduo which our UK based pharmacy will fulfil.
+You can buy Epiduo gel in 45g, 90g and 135g tubes from Prescription Doctor's trusted online pharmacy.
+To begin your order, simply complete our short online consultation for one of our doctors to review.
+If your order is approved before 3pm, they will issue a prescription for Epiduo which our UK based pharmacy will process.

-Our pharmacy will package your item in discreet packaging which gives no indication of the contents therein.
-Orders are sent via a next-day tracked delivery service, so that you can get treatment for acne as soon as tomorrow.
+Our pharmacy will package your item in discreet packaging which does not reveal its content.
+Orders are sent via a next-day tracked delivery service, so that you can get your treatment as soon as tomorrow.

-Our online doctor is on hand to answer any questions you may have about your condition or the treatment itself.
+Our doctors are available online to answer any questions you may have about your condition or the treatment itself.

-Other causes of acne include smoking and medications.
+Some common causes of acne include hormonal changes, genetics, pregnancy, menopause, smoking and medications.

 If you suspect a medication you are taking may be the cause of your acne, speak to your doctor.
 You shouldn't stop taking a medication that has been prescribed to you without first consulting your doctor.